KMurphs/blog/_posts/2020-11-24-introduction-to-fp-in-js-concepts.markdown

 In its purest form, Functional Programming builds programs by applying and composing functions.

 The Functional Programming paradigm can be contrasted with its widely adopted alternative.
 Object-Oriented Programming (OOP), the alternative, is currently the major player in the programming landscape.
 OOP's paradigm promotes building programs with a set of objects interacting with each other.
-Functional Programming (FP) is part of a larger family of Procedural Programming Languages.
-Procedural languages approach the solution to a problem through a combination of functions.
+Functional Programming (FP) is part of a larger family of Declarative Programming Languages.
+Declarative languages approach the solution to a problem through a combination of functions.
 On the other side, OOP is largely viewed as part of the family of Imperative Languages.
 In contrast to the first group, these languages solve problems by giving a sequence of step-by-step sets of instructions to solve a problem.

 Interestingly enough, it happens that Functional Programming has been around longer than Object Oriented has.
 Why is it not as popular as its counterpart?
 Much can be said about it.
 And much has been said about it.
 Suffice to say for now that, lately, there has been a renewed interest in the concepts of FP.
 There has also been a considerable amount of effort aimed at bringing it back to the forefront of the programming landscape.
 The push is to have FP become another major player in the ecosystem.